Google Analytics For WordPress – (The Complete Guide)

 3 Methods for Using Google Analytics on WordPress That Don’t Require a Developer

-The biggest downfall about Google Analytics is that it doesn’t come pre-installed on your WordPress site.
+The biggest downfall of Google Analytics is that it doesn’t come pre-installed on your WordPress site.

 Rather, you have to take the initiative to activate it yourself.
 But worry not, it’s much easier than you might be thinking.